AdobeDocs/adobeio-events/intro/journaling_api.md

 Notice that we again get a `204 No Content` response, which is not different from the case when the position parameter actually corresponds to the end of the journal.
 Hence, if the client application keeps trying the `next` link in this scenario, it wouldn't consume any more events, even if there are events in the journal to consume.
 See the next section for a way out.

-### Positon Validation
+### Position Validation

 As we saw above, the Journaling API will respond with a `204 No Content` if your application tries to fetch from a position that has expired, and thus your client application will not be able to process further events until its position in the journal is reset.

-The dillema in a `204 No Content` response is about whether your client application has reached the end of the journal, where there aren't any new events yet, or whether your application is trying to consume events from an expired/non-existent position.
+The dilemma in a `204 No Content` response is about whether your client application has reached the end of the journal, where there aren't any new events yet, or whether your application is trying to consume events from an expired/non-existent position.
 In such a case, to distinguish the two scenarios, your application can issue a `GET` request to the link with the relation type `rel="validate"`.

 The validate link is provided alongside every `204 No Content` response, and a simple GET request looks like this: